 articles on attachment parenting.
 As Marilyn Hogan wrote, "Baby equipment should only be used to enhance the

 bond between parents and baby."
 Unfortunately, many items on the market today can only damage that

 Babies who are simply trying hard to have their legitimate needs met deserve much more.
 Fortunately, those

 needs - loving attention, breastfeeding, co-sleeping, and carrying, cost nothing at all to give, yet are the

 the Experts" section.

-Jan Hunt, M.Sc., offers counseling by email worldwide, with a focus on parenting, unschooling, and personal matters.
+Jan Hunt, M.Sc., offers counseling by email worldwide, with a focus on parenting and

+unschooling.
 She is the Director of The Natural Child Project and author of

 |More articles by Jan Hunt